Mindfulness During COVID-19

 - More serious infections can end up with patients being intubated, on dialysis, and in an intensive care unit.

-- COVID-19, also known as 2019-nCoV or SARS-CoV-2, is a positive sense, single-strand enveloped RNA virus of the family Coronaviridae that is the cause of the pandemic in late 2019 and currently ongoing in 2020.
-It primarily causes upper and lower respiratory tract infections.
+- COVID-19, also known as 2019-nCoV or SARS-CoV-2, is a positive sense, single-strand enveloped RNA virus of the family Coronaviridae that was the cause of the pandemic in late 2019 and 2020, and continues in a chronic phase today.

 - What is stress?